Amber Diaz, Pharm.D., BCOP

 Thuy is the Clinical Supervisor overseeing the in-patient Pediatric Pharmacotherapy Service.
 Thuy's responsibilities include advancing clinical pediatric practice and building collaborative research program with medicine faculty groups.
 Her interests focus in individualized pharmacotherapy for extremely low birth weight neonates and critically ill pediatric patients using pharmacokinetics, pharmacodynamics, and pharmacogenomics.

 Renita is the Clinical Pharmacy Supervisor for Surgery Services with responsibility overseeing pharmacists working on inpatient adult surgical floors as well as staffing a portion of her time in this area.
 She is also involved with policy and procedure development, clinical initiatives and practice changes, patient safety report review, and improvement projects related to clinical practice and medication use.
 Her professional interests include transitions of care, promoting interdisciplinary patient care and collaboration, medication safety, formulary management, and pharmacy resident and student precepting.

 Sandra Rowe, Pharm.D., BCCCP

-Sandi is the Clinical Education Supervisor for Inpatient Pharmacy Services, the PGY-2 Critical Care Residency Coordinator, and a Critical Care Pharmacist.
-Her interests include patient care in the areas of Cardiovascular ICU and Emergency Medicine;teaching and mentoring resident and student learners;and finding ways to improve communication across service lines.
+Sandi Rowe is the Critical Care Clinical Supervisor for Inpatient Pharmacy Services, the PGY-2 Critical Care Residency Director, and a Critical Care Pharmacist.
+Her interests include patient care and safety; sepsis, infectious diseases, and acute kidney injury;and teaching and mentoring resident and student learners.

 Jackie Sharpe, Pharm.D., BCPS